MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/dall-e-typescript.md

 ## Generate images with DALL-E

-Create a new file named _ImageGeneration.js_ and open it in your preferred code editor.
-Copy the following code into the _ImageGeneration.js_ file:
+Create a new file named _ImageGeneration.ts_ and open it in your preferred code editor.
+Copy the following code into the _ImageGeneration.ts_ file:

 #### [Microsoft Entra ID](#tab/typescript-keyless)